You can tell how much fun the kids had by how dirty they are at the end of the day, amirite?

 But why not use it on the kids – to make them feel special?
 And by adding gentle soap to the scrub, you get it all done in one swoop.
 Scrubbing, cleansing and moisturizing.
 Then they are done and on their way with (hopefully) fewer tears.

-NOW Foods sent me Sweet Almond Oil and Avocado Oil to test out.
-I was excited as I hadn’t used either.
-I got to test the Avocado Oil in some Quinoa Burgers, and I wanted to highlight how this ingredient is also excellent for skin care in this DIY Dirt Busting Hand Scrub.
+I recently tested Avocado Oil in some Quinoa Burgers, and I wanted to highlight how this ingredient is also excellent for skin care in this DIY Dirt Busting Hand Scrub.

 Avocado is a thick oil and keeps hands supple, so it’s great for adding moisture back to your hands after washing.
 Sweet Almond is a lighter oil that gives non-greasy moisture and is perfect for sensitive skin (which my kiddos have!).
 You can learn about all sorts of carrier oils here at Scratch Mommy.